 Effective January 1, 2017, OPG implemented an Executive Compensation Program that is compliant with Ontario Regulation 304/16: Executive Compensation Framework, introduced in September 2016.
 The regulation sets out how all employers designated under the Broader Public Sector Executive Compensation Act, 2014, including OPG, must establish and post compensation programs for executives.
 The program must include the compensation philosophy, salary and performance-related pay caps, comparative analysis details, and a description of other elements of compensation.
 OPG's Executive Compensation Program, which applies to employees at the Vice President level and higher, is designed to provide compensation that is at the 50th percentile of the market and is focused on at-risk, performance based pay.
 The program aims to enable OPG to attract, align and retain the executive talent critical to delivering Shareholder and customer value, while ensuring continued safe and reliable operations.
-OPG's Executive Compensation Program continues to be subject to the original regulation's requirements.
+OPG's Executive Compensation Program was not affected by the two regulations amending Ontario Regulation 304/16 that were released in 2017, as the program continues to be subject to the original regulation's requirements.